On the quantum improved Schwarzschild black hole: Abstract

 \section{Abstract}

+Deriving the gravitational effective action directly from exact renormalization group is very complicated, if not impossible.
+Hence, to study the effects of running gravitational coupling which tends to a non--Gaussian UV fixed point (as it is supposed by the asymptotic safety conjecture), two steps are usually adopted.
+Cutoff identification and improvement of the gravitational coupling to the running one.

-The suggestion of running gravitational coupling which tends to a non--Gaussian fixed point at high energies, keeps the theory safe from divergences at such a scale.
-We propose a way of improving the action using curvature invariants as the cutoff identification parameter.
-The equation of motion of this improved action and its spherically symmetric vacuum solution are obtained.
-Then the effects on the massive particles' trajectory and the black hole thermodynamics are studied.
+As suggested in \cite{Moti-Shojai3}, a function of all independent curvature invariants seems to be the best choice for cutoff identification of gravitational quantum fluctuations in curved spacetime and makes the action improvement, which saves the general covariance of theory, possible.
+Here, we choose Ricci tensor square for this purpose and then the equation of motion of improved gravitational action and its spherically symmetric vacuum solution are obtained.
+Indeed, its effect on the massive particles' trajectory and the black hole thermodynamics are studied.